The Great Hampton Babysitter Heist

 Lynn slathered the boys with suntan lotion as soon as we got to the beach, insisted they keep their sun-hats on even in the water, and changed them into dry bathingsuits as soon as they came out.

-And Stan was very careful about what the kids ate and frowned when Danny barbecued hot dogs, and when I offered up cookies and ice cream.
+And Stan was very careful about what the kids ate and frowned when Danny barbecued hot dogs, and when I offered them ice cream and cookies.

-But we enjoyed their company and were having a lovely weekend together when I announced I had made hard-to-get Saturday night dinner reservations at a celebrated Hampton restaurant for us grownups, and had arranged for our babysitter to stay with the boys.
+But we enjoyed their company and were having a lovely weekend together when I announced I had made hard-to-get Saturday night dinner reservations for us grownups at a celebrated Hampton restaurant, and had arranged for our babysitter to stay with the boys.

-She said she would bring two of her girlfriends who she said were excellent babysitters.
+She said she’d bring two of her girlfriends who were excellent babysitters.
 Three sitters for three kids sounded like overkill to me, but it reassured Lynn and Stan and so it was agreed.

 I saw Stan reach out to catch his wife in case she fainted.